franciscosuca/onlineCv/README.md

 This is my starter portfolio that I worked on based on the template from [Vercel](https://portfolio-blog-starter.vercel.app).

+## Progress

+- 🕐Adapt pipeline
+- 🚧Test container in the cloud
+- ✅Solve issue to fetch experiences from container
+- ✅Solve styles missed when running container

 ## Versioning

 I follow the format from [semantic-release](https://semantic-release.gitbook.io/semantic-release).